 - Made in Germany

-We hope that this guide helped to provide you with a better understanding of some of the nuances between these razors in order to make a sound decision.
+We hope that this guide helps to provide you with a better understanding of some of the nuances between these razors in order to make a sound decision.